White Rice (1 Cup, Cooked) and English Paneer Butter Masala (1 Serving (200g))

 Portion Control

-Reduce the portion size of the paneer butter masala and white rice to manage the carbohydrate intake.
+Reduce the portion size of both paneer butter masala and white rice.
+Smaller portions can help minimize the glucose spike.

-Add a side of vegetables like broccoli, spinach, or kale to your meal.
-These can help slow the absorption of sugar.
+Add a side of non-starchy vegetables such as broccoli, spinach, or bell peppers to your meal.
+These can help slow down the absorption of carbohydrates.

 Eat Slowly